andreasalptun/fota/README.md

 On system, the downloaded firmware package must be verified and unwrapped before being installed.
 This is done using the `int fota_verify_package(void)` function.
 After successful verification, the firmware can be installed using the function `int fota_install_package(void)`.
 For more information, see the API and integration section below.

 The downloaded package (`<model>.fwpk.enc2`) is decrypted in two iterations, first using the unique key and then using the model key.
 The model identifier is matched and the signature is verified with the public signing key using RSA-PSS.
-If the function returns null, validation failed.

 ## Generate unique keys

 Each shipped unit must have a unique key.
-Unique keys are easily generated using `fota-tool -m<model> -g<num-keys>` where _model_ is a string different for each platform (if applicable).
+Unique keys are easily generated using `fota-tool -m<model> -g<num-keys>` where _model_ is a string matching the platform.
 Use model `mk1` for testing.

 The unique key can easily be validated on the server without the need for a database, because of its _leading-sha-zeros_ property:

 `SHA256(generatorKey + uniqueKey + modelKey + generatorKey) = 000000HEXHASH`

 The number of leading zeros is the `generatorDifficulty` = the security level of the key.
-The generatorKey is only known by the tool (generation) and the server (validation), making it virtually impossible to come up with a unique key that poses the leading zeros property without knowing the generation key.
+The generatorKey is only known to the tool (for generation) and to the server (for validation), making it virtually impossible to come up with a unique key that poses the leading zeros property, without knowing the generation key.

 ## Generate RSA keys